bertlandh/congenial-train/termuxNoob/termuxNoob.md

 To create a user, type:

     GRANT ALL PRIVILEGES ON wordpress.\* TO "wordpress"@"localhost" IDENTIFIED BY "password";

+    CREATE USER 'god'@'localhost' IDENTIFIED BY 'god';
+    GRANT ALL ON *.* TO god@localhost IDENTIFIED BY 'god';

 You can obviously substitute the word "password" for something that's meaningful!
 As it's only accessible to the device itself (localhost) you should be fine with something fairly insecure, but don't let me dictate how secure you want it!